TroelsMortensen/CodeLabs/Tutorials/TodoTutorialPart4_EFC/014 Get all.md

 Open the view-all-todos page.

 Notice how all Todos have an Id, even though we didn't provide one in the seeding method.
-That's because an int Primary Key is be default a SERIAL, i.e. if you leave the Id as 0 (the default value), the database will automatically select the next available number as Id.
+That's because an int Primary Key is by default a SERIAL, i.e. if you leave the Id as 0 (the default value), the database will automatically select the next available number as Id.